 Our classes work on a drop-in basis so you can start any time.
 Beginning students are welcome and you can visit any of our classes before you start.

 Anybody that is new to Mission Gráfica and would like to start using the screen printing studio will need to take a beginning screenprint workshop in order to have access to Mission Gráfica open studio.
-This Workshop is basically a studio Orientation on how to use the facilities in the studio and also get the basics on screen printing and preparing Positives / Color separations.
+This Workshop is basically a studio Orientation on how to use the facilities in the studio and also get the basics of screen printing and preparing Positives / Color separations.

 Are there limits to printing work?

-Students taking classes and half day renters are limited to an edition of 25 prints and 3 screens.
+Students taking classes and half-day renters are limited to an edition of 25 prints and 3 screens.
 Day Rentals are available for anyone needing to print larger editions and clean more than 3 screens.

-How do monthly rentals work?
+How do rentals work?